 Nationals from China, Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland and Zimbabwe are requested to get visa before arriving in Nepal.

-A Tourist entry visa can be obtained for the duration of your visit, up to ninety days at any one time from the Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
-To save your valuable time Tourist Visas can also be applied for and obtained from The Nepalese Consulate in your home country.
+A Tourist entry visa can be obtained for the duration of your visit, upto ninty days at any one time from the Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
+Please check for update / online visa information: http://www.nepalimmigration.gov.np/

-With advance collected medical insurance details, we coordinate to assist the immediate necessities as required such as immediate support to bring in hospital to arrangement of final destination.
+With pre-collected medical insurance details, we coordinate to assist (as required) immediate support to bring in hospital to arrangement of final destination.

 All our crews are fully equipped with proper clothing for the high altitude treks and expeditions.
 All crew members are fully insured and are given medical assistance and helicopter evacuation in urgent need.